dart-lang/site-www/README.md

    To instead view the source of generated site files, check the `_site` directory.

-6. Make your changes to the local repo.
+7. Make your changes to the local repo.

    The site should automatically rebuild on most changes, but if something doesn't update, exit the process and rerun the command.
    Improvements to this functionality are planned.
+   Please open a new issue to track the issue if this occurs.

-7. Commit your changes to the branch and submit your PR.
+8. Commit your changes to the branch and submit your PR.

    If your change is large, or you'd like to test it, consider [validating your changes](#validate-your-changes) and